Pajaro's Floods: A Living Archive

 Historical layer with filters

-Contemporary and Environmental Layer 3D Interactions
+Environmental Layer scrolling and 3D interactions

 The interface supported bilingual navigation (English and Spanish), with voiceovers for key sections in Mixteco (a primarily oral Indigenous language spoken by many farmworkers in the area).